Peritia-System/Nyx-Modules/Readme.md

 ## Notes

-* Again this repository is intended as a guideline and reference for building modular Nix configurations.
+- Again this repository is intended as a guideline and reference for building modular Nix configurations
-* Feel free to adapt any modules to your own setup.
+- Feel free to adapt any modules to your own setup
-* Modules are organized by purpose (Hardware, Home, System) to make them easy to reuse across multiple machines.
+- Modules are organized by purpose (Hardware, Home, System) to make them easy to reuse across multiple machines
+- I also love it if you are interested and want to contribute too